telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 ```

 The updateContext request payload contains a list of contextElement
 elements.
-Each contextElement is associated to an entity (whose
+Each contextElement is associated to an entity, whose
-identification is provided by the id, type and isPattern fields, in this case
+identification is provided by the `id`, `type` and `isPattern` fields (in this case
-we provide the identification for Room1) and contains  an attribute vector
+the identification for Room1 is provided) and contains a list of attributes.
-with a list of attributes.
-Each element in the attributes list provides
+Each element in the attributes list provides the value for a given attribute
-the value for a given attribute (identified by name) of the entity.
+(identified by name) of the entity.
 Apart from the list of contextElement elements, the payload includes
 also an updateAction element.
 We use APPEND, which means that we want
 to add new information.